First-Year Seminar

 Office of the Dean of the Faculty

-Fall 2025 Seminar Summaries
+Fall 2026 Seminar Summaries

 From ABBA to ZZ Top, and Afropop to Zydeco; audiences, performers, and songwriters have a rich and complicated history that reveals much about the human experience.
 By sampling selected works that have been “covered” by multiple artists, we will examine these connected and overlapping groups and then explore what they reveal about artistic expression, commercialism, history, identity, race, and social interaction, among many other concepts.
 We will consider the art of songwriting and composition, and the role that interpretation plays in changing a given work’s impact and communicative qualities.
-Together, let’s see what’s Under the Covers.
+Together, let’s see what’s Underneath the Covers.

 Does Chocolate Have a Dark Side?